CW complex

-A CW complex (also called cellular complex or cell complex) is a kind of a topological space that is particularly important in algebraic topology.
-It was introduced by J. H. C. Whitehead to meet the needs of homotopy theory.
-This class of spaces is broader and has some better categorical properties than simplicial complexes, but still retains a combinatorial nature that allows for computation (often with a much smaller complex).
-The C stands for "closure-finite", and the W for "weak" topology.
+In mathematics, and specifically in topology, a CW complex (also cellular complex or cell complex) is a topological space that is built by gluing together topological balls (so-called cells) of different dimensions in specific ways.
+The notion generalizes both manifolds and simplicial complexes and has particular significance for algebraic topology.
+It was initially introduced by J. H. C. Whitehead to meet the needs of homotopy theory.

+CW complexes have better categorical properties than simplicial complexes, but still retain a combinatorial nature that allows for computation (often with a much smaller complex).

+The C in CW stands for "closure-finite", and the W for "weak" topology.